 In January 2012, the Board approved the 2012 Plan.
 The 2012 Plan authorized the issuance of up to 327,699 shares of common stock for awards of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, RSUs, performance units, performance shares, and other stock or cash awards.
 The Board and stockholders of the Company approved an amendment to the 2012 Plan in August 2013 to increase the number of shares of common stock that may be issued under the 2012 Plan by 250,000 shares.
-In August 2015, the Board and stockholders of the Company approved an amendment to the 2012 Plan by 300,000 shares.
-In July 2018, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares.
-In October 2021, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase of common stock that may be issued under the 2012 Plan by 550,000 shares.
-In October 2021, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares of common stock that may be issued under the 2012 Plan by 550,000 shares.
-In October 2021, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares of common stock that may be issued under the 2012 Plan by 550,000 shares.
+In August 2015, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares of common stock that may be issued under the 2012 Plan by 300,000 shares.
+In July 2018, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares of common stock that may be issued under the 2012 Plan by 550,000 shares.
 In October 2021, the Board and stockholders of the Company approved an amendment to the 2012 Plan to further increase the number of shares of common stock that may be issued under the 2012 Plan by 900,000, bringing the aggregate shares issuable under the 2012 Plan to 2,327,699.
 The 2012 Plan as amended and restated became effective on July 26, 2018 and terminates ten years after such date.